BradleyGallagher/CRUD-Project/README.md

-The tech stack used for the backend is Node.js & express (with Postman to test the post methods with the API) The tech stack used for the frontend is React & axios The tech stack used for the database is MySQL along side MySQL workbench to visualise the data that is being inputted Additional features are nodemon (backend) so that updates are fed in live,
+The tech stack used for the backend is Node.js & express (with Postman to test the post methods with the API) The tech stack used for the frontend is React & axios The tech stack used for the database is MySQL along side MySQL workbench to visualise the data that is being inputted Additional features are nodemon (backend) so that updates are fed in live.